Post

 Suppose the DB directory already contains 000000.sst and 000001.sst.
 The active memtable crosses the threshold and starts flushing into 000002.sst.
 While that happens, a new Put("mango", "...") lands in the fresh active memtable immediately.
 Reads can still consult the frozen immutable memtable until 000002.sst is fully written and published.

-That is why immMem exists.
+In terms of code, that is why immMem on the DB struct exists.
 It is not just a convenience variable.
 It is how BeachDB keeps old state visible during a flush without blocking the whole write path.

 There is one catch: BeachDB only has one immutable slot right now.
 If another flush threshold is hit before the first flush finishes, writers wait on a sync.Cond until the slot clears.
 That is deliberate.
 Small story, real behavior.